dascentral/dotfiles/technologies/jenkins.md

 * If not yet installed, add the "Slack Notification" module within the Jenkins "Plugin Manager"
 * Head on over to "Manage Jenkins" > "Configure System"  and look for "Global Slack Notifier Settings"
-* Set "Base URL" to "https://akqa.slack.com/services/hooks/jenkins-ci/"
+* Set "Base URL" to [https://ORG.slack.com/services/hooks/jenkins-ci/](https://ORG.slack.com/services/hooks/jenkins-ci/) where `ORG` is your organization prefix
-* Set "Team Subdomain" to "akqa"
+* Set "Team Subdomain" to your organization's prefix
 * Set "Integration Token Credential ID" to "slack-notifications-token"

 The remaining fields are optional and can be skipped.
 If you're feeling it, click "Test Connection" to see if that worked correctly